-- Minimizing your wardrobe: This will take you to the first in the five part series, the FAQs.
+- Minimizing your wardrobe: The first in the five part series.

-- Getting Rid of “Trash” – This is the second part of minimizing your wardrobe.
-This will take you through throwing away all the stuff you really don’t need.
+- Getting Rid of “Trash” – This is the second part of minimizing your wardrobe

-- Tips & Tricks for Clothes Shopping – The last part in minimizing your wardrobe, this will give you some last bit advice on how to save, spend, and why it’s okay.
+- Tips & Tricks for Clothes Shopping – The last part in minimizing your wardrobe.

-- Going Makeup Free for a Month: This is a challenge for those that want to go all in on Minimalism or just embrace spending less on stuff.
+- Going Makeup Free for a Month: This is a challenge for minimalists with makeup.